- Mental Health»

 I heard something at a motivational seminar decades ago that stayed with me over the years.
 The speaker, whose name was Doug Cox, told his audience, "If all you can think about is the bumper of the car ahead of you, that's probably where you'll end up."
 During my long commute to work for over a dozen years, this sage remark played over in my mind.

-My daily trip into the city increased from forty to ninety minutes as the traffic increased over the span of a dozen years.
-It occurred to me that I was spending at least ten hours a week being annoyed at other drivers.
+My daily trip into the city grew from forty to ninety minutes as the traffic got worse over the span of a dozen years.
+It occurred to me that I was spending ten hours a week being annoyed at other drivers.
 What a waste of my waking hours that was until I discovered a way to reduce this needless stress.

 The fact dawned on me that day after day the same people are driving along in a trance like zombies on their cell phones, texting and generally, not paying attention when the light turns green.
 These people were destined to arrive at their jobs angry and wired up from the commute.
 But this didn't have to be my fate once I realized I could choose to see things from a different perspective.